Boise Hawks Open Applications for Boise Hawks Sports Career Academy

 Each Boise Hawks Sports Career Academy member will receive season-long rotational experience in the following disciplines/departments (including, but not limited to): Inside Sales and Service, Group Event Sales and Service, Food and Beverage Sales and Operations, Stadium Operations, Baseball Operations, Retail and Merchandise Operations, Box Office Operations, Game Entertainment and Production, Community Relations, Marketing and Fan Experience, and Social Media and Content Creation.

-Interested students should visit www.boisehawks.com/clubinfo/bhsca for more information and to submit their applications and resumes.
+Interested students can click here: https://forms.gle/NwsrMU5pPQdKauqd9 for more information and to submit their applications and resumes.
 Sports Academy members will be chosen for the program after an in-person interview.

 • Discuss this story on the Pioneer League message board...